turingschool-examples/jQuery-session/part-3-events/README.md

 Use the jQuery docs to answer the following:

 1. What method(s) allows us to listen for / respond to an event with jQuery?

+.click, .mouseover, etc.

 2. Which method allows us to listen to any kind of event?
 How do you specify the event?

+.on()
+.on([event])

 3. What arguments do the methods from the previous two questions take?

+callback function. ex. .click requires a callback function to do the thing on click.
+.on requires two args, the first is the event and the second is the function.

 4. How do you take advantage of event delegation with jQuery?
 How is it different from vanilla JS event delegation?

+Instead of selecting the specific elements we want to fire the event on, we can select the second, 'selector' parameter on the .on method to select the specific parts of the element we want to work on.

 5. How do you determine which element fired the event in a jQuery event listener?
 How is this different from finding the element that fired an event in vanilla JS?

+You can use 'this' to determine the source of the event firing

 6. What’s the difference between this and $(this)? (think about what methods are available to each)

+$(this) returns some sort of object that references the element where as 'this' just returns the code block of that element;

 7. Can you still access the event object within a jQuery event listener?
 If so, how?
+Yes, the .Event constructor allow you to see the actual event object. ex. jQuery.Event.('click')

 ## Exercises: